Introduction

 The Risks of Avoidance

 Avoiding tough conversations has several drawbacks.
 Confusion and worry might result from children filling the information gap with their perceptions or disinformation.
-Children may feel something is wrong but can’t talk about it, which can cause worry.
+If kids can’t talk about their problems, it can cause worry.
 Avoidance can damage trust and emotional growth, making it difficult to handle future challenges.

 Preparing for the Conversation